Over 200,000 Google Ads users were banned in 2014.

 The good news for Dooley is that he was able to both to determine the cause of the issue and get his account back.
 The problem was completely crazy pants, because Google, but in essence, he had a form that wouldn’t allow people to proceed to the rest of the site without filling it out.
 The fact that there was no rest of the site to go to since it was a single page was immaterial to Google.
 Once he made it so you could click submit without entering any data, the Google Powers That Be were assuaged.

 He also discovered that reinstating a suspended account requires a lot of patience, in the same way that the ocean holds a lot of water.
 It took him five months of wheedling, but he’s back in action.

 3. Google’s Hypocritical Software Policy

-A software company that creates major enterprise software had an AdWords account for 10 years.
+A software company that creates major enterprise software had an a Google Ads account for 10 years.
 They focus on creating telephony components, and their software is used in 911 call centers.
 One day, out of the blue, they got an email informing them that their ads had been disabled due to violations of the Unwanted Software policy.

 This policy covers things like malware or software that installs automatically without the user’s consent, so the company was mystified.
 During a chat session, it was determined that the company website needed to include uninstall information, even though a) the software uninstalls normally via the standard Windows uninstall process and b) Google Chrome has no instructions for uninstalling the software anywhere.
 However, this seemed like a small point to quibble, so the changes were made.